TheKnightedHero/CodingChallenge/README.md

 Purpose of the Application:

 This project was built as a simple application, therefore it requires a java IDE to run it.
-Simply load the porject file and run the program through the IDE.
+Simply load the project file and run the program through the IDE.
 I used Eclipse as my IDE.
 You could probably run it through the command prompt, I just never have before.